vscode-doc-jp/Docs/languages/javascript.md

 **ES6 Style imports are not working.**

-When you want to use ES6 style imports but the typings do not yet use ES6 style exports, then set the [TypeScript compiler option](https://www.typescriptlang.org/docs/handbook/compiler-options.html) `allowSyntheticDefaultImports` to true.
+When you want to use ES6 style imports but some type declaration (typings) files do not yet use ES6 style exports, then set the [TypeScript compiler option](https://www.typescriptlang.org/docs/handbook/compiler-options.html) `allowSyntheticDefaultImports` to true.

 ```javascript
 {